Targeted advertising: Retargeting

 Retargeting is where advertisers use behavioral targeting to produce ads that follow users after users have looked at or purchased a particular item.
 An example of this is store catalogs, where stores subscribe customers to their email system after a purchase hoping that they draw attention to more items for continuous purchases.

-The main example of retargeting that has earned a reputation from most people is ads that follow users across the web, showing them the same items that they have looked at in the hope that they will purchase them.
+A more contemporary example of retargeting consists of ads that follow users across the web, showing them the same items that they have previously looked at with the hope that they will reconsider the product or service and purchase it.
 Retargeting is a very effective process; by analyzing consumers activities with the brand they can address their consumers' behavior appropriately.

 The major psychographic segments

 Personality

 Every brand, service, or product has itself a personality, how it is viewed by the public and the community and marketers will create these personalities to match the personality traits of their target market.
 Marketers and advertisers create these personalities because when consumers can relate to the characteristics of a brand, service, or product they are more likely to feel connected to the product and purchase it.